idameitil/sdpl-utilizing-gts/README.md

 To generate fasta with short headers, run: `sed 's/ >.*$//' data/[enzyme_family]/blast/unique-hits.fasta > data/[enzyme_family]/blast/unique-hits-short-headers.fasta`

 ### Retrieve blast hit serotypes for wzys
+(This is only necessary, if one wants to retrieve sugars for the blast hits.
+We didn't use this in the paper.)

 The list of accessions for 1e-15 is split into files of 1000 lines each by running `split data/wzy/ssn-clusterings/2206101141/included_accessions.txt data/wzy/blast-full-genbank/1e-15/hits`

 Each file is uploaded to NCBI batch entry and the gp files are downloaded and saved in `data/wzy/blast-full-genbank/1e-15`.